Multisig Signer Policy and Recovery: The Governance Behind the Keys (2026)

 How vendor tools support signer governance

 Cryptio and Bitwave reconcile treasury activity and can record signer changes as governance events distinct from transfers.
-Confirm the tool does not mis-book signer add/remove as value movements and retains them in the audit trail — conflating governance with finance corrupts both records.
+Confirm the tool does not mis-book a signer add/remove as a value movement and retains it in the audit trail.
+Conflating governance with finance corrupts both records.

-Wag3s Ledger records multisig signer changes as documented governance control events in the audit trail — distinct from value transfers — so the treasury's books and its signer-governance history both reconcile and stay defensible.
+Wag3s does not run your signer policy or hold recovery material — that governance is yours.
+Where Wag3s Ledger helps is on the books: it records each multisig signer change as a documented governance control event in the audit trail, distinct from value transfers, so the treasury's accounting and its signer-governance history both reconcile and stay defensible.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading